Dương Văn Minh: Second presidency

 PAVN columns advanced into the city center encountering very little resistance.
 Except in the Mekong Delta, where South Vietnamese military forces were still intact and aggressive, the South Vietnamese military had virtually ceased to exist.
 Just before 05:00 on 30 April, US Ambassador Graham Martin boarded a helicopter and departed and at 07:53 the last Marines were evacuated from the US Embassy's rooftop.
 At 10:24, being advised by General Nguyễn Hữu Hạnh, Minh went on Saigon Radio and ordered all South Vietnamese forces to cease fighting and later declared an unconditional surrender.
 He announced, "The Republic of Vietnam policy is the policy of peace and reconciliation, aimed at saving the blood of our people.
 We are here waiting for the Provisional Revolutionary Government to hand over the authority in order to stop useless bloodshed."

 According to General Nguyen Huu Hanh's interview from BBC, Minh did not want to evacuate the Saigon government to the Mekong Delta to continue military resistance.
 Hanh also stated Minh planned a peace to end the war.
+Despite the surrender order of Minh, some ARVN units in the Mekong Delta continued to resist until May 6th.

-Around noon, a PAVN tank crashed through the gates of the Independence Palace.
+Around noon on 30 April, a PAVN tank crashed through the gates of the Independence Palace.
 When the PAVN troops entered the Independence Palace they found Minh and his cabinet sitting around the big oval table in the cabinet room, waiting for them.
 As they entered, Minh said "The revolution is here.
 You are here."
 He added, "We have been waiting for you so that we could turn over the government."
 The ranking North Vietnamese officer, Colonel Bùi Văn Tùng replied, "There is no question of your transferring power.
 Your power has crumbled.
 You cannot give up what you do not have."
 Later in the afternoon, he went on radio again and said, "I declare the Saigon government is completely dissolved at all levels."

 After his official surrender, he was summoned to report back.
 After a few days he was permitted to return to his villa, unlike almost all remaining military personnel and public servants, who were sent to re-education camps, often for over a decade in the case of senior officers.
 He lived there in seclusion for eight years, where he continued to raise birds and grow exotic orchids.
 It was assumed that Hanoi had resolved that as Minh had not actively opposed them in the final years of the war, he would be allowed to live in peace as long as he remained quiet and did not engage in political activities.